Features

 Shareable summaries

 Send clear summaries when the other person needs context, whether that is a quick balance explanation, a Live Link, or a more formal PDF statement.
+Timeline records sharing and export events, so those moments stay part of the money story.

 Main use cases